fuzzylogicxx/fuzzylogic/posts/does-the-html-details-element-solve-progressively-enhanced-disclosures.md

 ## GitHub’s use of details

-A while back, GitHub caused a flutter by using details in lots of interesting ways.
-To do: add links
+Back in 2019, GitHub caused a flutter by [going all-in on `<details>`](https://twitter.com/muanchiou/status/1091331877636661249) to make various interesting UI elements interactive without JS.
+[Muan](https://twitter.com/muanchiou) has co-created a number of components for Github where `<details>` is used to, for example, open menus.
+They also [shared notes from a talk on this subject](https://github.com/muan/details-on-details).
+And [Chris Coyier for one was impressed and intrigued](https://css-tricks.com/using-details-for-menus-and-dialogs-is-an-interesting-idea/).

 ## Zach Leatherman’s details-utils

 I’ve [previously noted](https://fuzzylogic.me/posts/web-components-as-progressive-enhancement-by-cloud-four/) Zach Leatherman’s [details-utils](https://www.zachleat.com/web/details-utils/) – a great example of using a web component to enhance an existing HTML element, in this case `<details>`.
 The enhancements include:

 - animated open/close
-- closed by default on narrow screens, open by default on wide
+- a quantum aspect ideal for responsive design – closed by default on narrow screens, open by default on wide
 - and more

 And Zach has already used it on the navigation menus on [jamstack.org](https://jamstack.org/) and [netlify.com](https://www.netlify.com/), amongst other use cases.